 This section presented the importance of motivation and especially intrinsic motivation in order to improve performance.
-It is clear that the compensation plan has a major role in this task, but it is clearly not the only factor, and there are other influencers on motivation, as presented.
-The top influencers on motivation are compensation, job enrichment, training and enlargement (Tumi et al., 2021).
-The goal of a good compensation plan is to motivate salespeople – intrinsically and extrinsically.
-The plans that this work presents will have this task as a primal one.

-The many influencers on motivation will have to be considered when the design of a different compensation plan will take place.
-A good plan should include, on one hand, as many motivational factors as possible.
-However, on the other hand, it should still be simple enough for the reps to understand and for the organization to follow.
-As Roberge nicely phrased it "Salespeople should not need a spreadsheet to calculate their earnings" (Roberge, 2015, p.74).
+It is clear that the compensation plan plays a major role in this, but it is not the only one.
+Tumi et al. (2021) identify the principal influences on motivation as compensation, job enrichment, training, and enlargement.
+Good compensation plans, as this study will show, are key.
+There are many influences on motivation to consider when designing compensation plans, with good plans containing as many motivators as possible while also being simple enough for the reps to understand and for the organization to follow.
+As Roberge nicely puts it: “Salespeople should not need a spreadsheet to calculate their earnings” (2015, p.74).

-This work also fills the gap between the motivational factors and the compensation plan.
-It will not only let the sales rep choose the right plan for him or her, but also recommends which type of a plan is recommended for him or her, according to their motivational drivers, their needs and their wishes.
+This study addresses the relationship between motivational factors and compensation plans.
+It will not only help sales reps choose the right plan for themselves, but recommends them according to their motivational drivers, their needs and their wishes.

-Compensation
+Compensation plan design

-Looking at the literature on compensation plans the most common subject that researchers focus on is the design of a compensation plan.
-The research on design of a compensation plan is sectioned into many areas: different stages the design should go through, quota setting, bonus vs. commission rules and tips for designing the ultimate plan, different plan components, pay mix, different sales roles etc. In the following chapter, this paper will review the research done on the design of a compensation plan and present the complexity and the different angles the research has explored so far (Madhani, 2009, 2015; Gundy, 2002; Coughlan et al., 2012).
+The most common topic in the literature on compensation plans is plan design.
+This covers the various stages the design process should go through, quota setting, bonus versus commission rules, tips for designing the optimal plan, plan components, the pay mix, varying sales roles, and other matters (see, for example: Madhani, 2009; Madhani, 2015; Gundy, 2002; Coughlan et al., 2012).

-The importance of a good design of a compensation plan is very clear.
-As showed earlier, the connection between compensation motivation and performance is very strong, and has been proven by research many times.
-It is clear, that a good plan should create the right motivation to improve performance.

-One of the essential studies on design discusses 7 different stages in designing the perfect plan.
-Freedman (1986), one of the pioneers in this area, recommended beginning the design by defining the sales role of a rep (an issue the author will explain later in this review).
-The next stages should include understanding the environment, and competition before selecting the target, pay mix and incentive.
-The last stage according to Freedman is piloting and communicating the plan (Freedman, 1986).
-This is a crucial stage will discuss towards the end of this review.

-22 years later Conlin (2008) added 3 more steps to Freedman's planning stages and has raised the issue of the company's goals when designing the optimal plan.
-Conlin grasps that the first stage of the design, is aligning the design of a plan with the company's vision and targets, before even looking at the environment or the sales rep's needs and wishes (Conlin, 2008).
+The importance of good compensation plan design is very clear and we have seen how the correlation between compensation motivation and performance is very strong, as shown in many studies.
+Freedman (1986), an important and pioneering study in this area, discusses seven stages of plan design.
+Freedman recommends beginning by defining the role of the particular sales rep, as we will discuss later.
+The next stages should include understanding the sales environment and the competition before selecting the targets, pay mixes, and incentives.
+The last stage is piloting and communicating the plan, a crucial stage we also discuss later.
+Conlin (2008) adds three more stages to Freedman’s and draws our attention to the issue of company goals when designing the optimal plan.
+Conlin states that the first stage of the design is aligning it with the company’s vision and targets, before even looking at the environment or the sales rep’s needs and wishes.